 A disability freeze stops Social Security from counting your income during the years in which a medical condition restricts your ability to work.
 Those years are not included in your benefit calculation, so you won’t be penalized for a period when you are unable to work.

 How a disability freeze works

-Social Security then applies a formula to that monthly average to determine your basic benefit — the amount you are eligible for if you claim it at full retirement age (66 and 2 months for people born in 1955 and gradually rising to 67 for people born in or after 1960).
+Social Security then applies a formula to that monthly average to determine your basic benefit — the amount you are eligible for if you claim it at full retirement age (66 and 4 months for people born in 1956, gradually rising two months each birth year to 67 for those born in or after 1960).
 If you qualify for Social Security Disability Insurance (SSDI), your highest-earning years are also used to calculate those payments.